oliverklee/ext-realty/Documentation/Tutorial/Installation/Index.rst

 #.
 In the install tool, disable  **FE > pageNotFoundOnCHashError** .

 #.
-Make sure that the locales for your FE language are installed on your
-   web server.
-For example, if you are using a Dutch site for the Netherlands, you need the nl\_NL locale on your server.
-For Swiss German, you would need the de\_CH locale.
-This is setting for the server  *system* , not a TYPO3 or PHP setting.

-#.
 If you want to use the OpenImmo import and your server uses SuSE
    Linux, please make sure that the package  *php5-zip* or  *php-zip* is installed